groovywave/blog-with-astro/src/content/posts/FRIENDS/hear-someone-out.md

 ---

 R: Listen, Joey, I know what he did was wrong.
 But don't you think you could at least hear the guy out?
-J: back when you and Rachel were together, if Chandler had kissed her, would you hear him out?
+J: Back when you and Rachel were together, if Chandler had kissed her, would you hear him out?
 R: That's a good point.